msiden/gold_thief/README.md

 KNOWN ISSUES
 * Miners must avoid player while player is passed out.
 Avoid "double-death".
-* Player "double-dies" when caught by miner on ladder and then falling far
 * Miners should not walk all the way to the edge of the screen to avoid player from being caught directly when entering another room